-A Holiday Tale: A Beginner's Guide to Cooking a Boneless Ribeye Roast
+The Perfect Holiday Entree - The Beginner's Guide to Cooking a Beef Rib Roast

 I read the recipes she sent, and they frightened me a little.
-All of this math for a per pound of cooking wanted me to run for the hills.
-I would never commit, and two days before Christmas, I still did not know what I would prepare for Christmas dinner.
-I pulled countless recipe books from my pantry and thought maybe I would attempt some type of tenderloin, either beef or pork.
+I would never commit to her, and still, two days before this Christmas, I still did not know what I would prepare for our holiday dinner.
+I pulled countless recipe books from my pantry and thought I might attempt some beef or pork tenderloin.
 When I went grocery shopping, I took two cookbooks to Lowes Food, and they sat in the cart while I looked at meat.
 There was not a beef tenderloin in sight for less than $80.

-My wallet spoke.
+My wallet spoke up.
 Boneless ribeye roasts were on a significant sale.
 A four-pound boneless ribeye roast was marked down from $52 to $32.
-I flipped through my cookbooks, and I surfed the internet on Lowes free wi-fi and decided I would try it.
-It would be the meat entree along with sides of corn pudding, macaroni, and cheese, southern butterbeans, green beans, and rolls.
+I flipped through my cookbooks, surfed the internet on Lowes's free Wi-Fi, and decided to try it.
+It would be my meat entree and sides of corn pudding, macaroni and cheese, southern butterbeans, green beans, and rolls.

-I rubbed my roast with kosher salt, garlic, and black pepper and put my oven at 350 degrees.
-Some of the recipes I read said a roast needed to be 135 degrees to be rare, which averaged about 14 minutes per pound.
-But in hindsight, the Angus Beef Website has the best degree chart, which I think is more accurate.
+To prepare the roast, I rubbed the roast with kosher salt, garlic, and black pepper and put my oven at 350 degrees.
+Some recipes I read said a roast needed to be 135 degrees to be rare, averaging about 14 minutes per pound.
+But in hindsight, the Angus Beef Website has the best degree chart, which is more accurate.

 4 Pound Boneless Ribeye Roast